 The Federation were also very lucky to receive a visit from the British Legion in the lead up to Remembrance Day.

 The Reception children have been encouraged to talk about any significant past events in their or other people’s lives.
 Their interactions with other children and adults have been observed and noted on Tapestry (the online and interactive Learning Story used in Early Years).
 The children were involved with Remembrance Day proceedings, including making their own poppies.

-During the topic ‘Winter Wonderland’ the children learn about a significant person from the past, Robert Falcon Scott.
-They talk about why Robert Falcon Scott is significant, why he went to the Antarctic and think of reasons for and against Robert Falcon Scott going to the Antarctic.
+During the topic ‘Winter Wonderland’ the children learnt about a significant person from the past, Robert Falcon Scott.
+They talked about why Robert Falcon Scott is significant, why he went to the Antarctic and thought of reasons for and against Robert Falcon Scott going to the Antarctic.

 As part of our topic Night time the children have learnt about a siginificant person from the past, Guy Fawkes.
 The children wrote about who Guy Fawkes was and why he is an important historical person.

 They picked some items that Guy Fawkes might have used in 1605 and described how he would have used them.
 They then explained the difference between objects that Guy Fawkes could have used, compared with what he might have used today.

 Year 2 children have learnt about life in medieval times.
 Lessons included looking at artefacts relating to Norwich’s past, comparing old and new landmarks in Norwich, and finding out about castles and how they were defended.